 Ovoviviparous animals are a sub-type of viviparous animals that also develop their fertilized eggs inside the reproductive tract.
 The difference is that the young hatch from their eggs inside the mother, then emerge into the world after this internal hatching.
 In addition to a few reptile species, several species of amphibians and fish, such as the sand shark, are born this way.

 Ovoviparous Snakes and Lizards

 Slow worms are leg-less, ovoviviparous reptiles that live in the United Kingdom.
 Because slow worms develop inside their mother's body, they are shielded from the temperature extremes found in Great Britain.
 The antenatal anaconda is an ovoviviparous snake that lives in the swamps of northern Argentina.
-When a female anaconda has young developing inside her, she must maintain the ideal internal temperature.
+When a female anaconda has young snakes developing inside her, she must maintain the ideal internal temperature.
 She will typically give birth to anywhere between 15 and 40 young.
-These baby snakes are completely independent after birth.
+Each snake baby is completely independent after birth.